-Use the calendar theme of our national parks as much as possible.
+Use the calendar theme of STEAM as much as possible.
 It keeps all of your training cohesive and adds a fun component.
 You can group your participants based on themes from the calendar.
 You can also use graphics that match each theme for the month for name tags or in a PowerPoint template.
 Be creative!